-In 1987, the U.S. government selected Yucca Mountain in southern Nevada as an underground storage site for nuclear waste.
-However, in 2011, government officials decided not to build there.
+In 1987, the U.S. government selected Yucca Mountain in southern Nevada as an underground storage site for nuclear waste, and the project was approved in 2002.
+However, in 2011, government officials decided not to build there after all.
 Visit the SEPUP Third Edition Geological Processes page of the SEPUP website at www.sepuplhs.org/middle/third-edition for links to more information about the long-term storage of nuclear waste at Yucca Mountain.
 What new questions do you have about the long-term storage of nuclear waste?